SteveBenz/ProgressiveColonizationSystem/README.md

    4.  (fixed) Cupcake disabled for ships carrying tiered stuff - made it available for landed ships or crewed ships
    5.  (fixed) Fertilizer really is too expensive
    6.  (fixed) Hydroponics works at the launchpad
-   7. On worlds where Shinies production is capped, the max-tier warning ("All production parts should be set to") incorrectly wants to set the level to the capped value
+   7.  (fixed) On worlds where Shinies production is capped, the max-tier warning ("All production parts should be set to") incorrectly wants to set the level to the capped value
-   8. All the parts that are landed should be touched by the max scanning level warning
+   8.  (fixed) All the parts that are landed should be touched by the max scanning level warning
    9.  (fixed) Production dialog doesn't tell you that it's lacking CrushIns
    10. (fixed) Production dialog should show excess production capacity for stuff & fertilizer
    11. If there's more than one manned base, it should ask you where you want to look for crushins